 This action uses the serratus anterior muscle.

 Note that instead of lifting the pelvis, the goal is to only lift the ribcage.
-That means that there is less weight for the shoulder to lift making this action easier to do.
+With the pelvis on the floor, this means that there is less weight for the shoulder to lift making this action easier to do.

 The next step is to learn how to use the hip.
 In this case the knees are still bent.
 After first activating the shoulder to lift the ribcage, next press the bottom knee down into the floor to lift the pelvis.